-The GMC “Twin Six” 702 V12 is legendary, although it’s not really all that unusual.
+(first posted 6/30/2012) The GMC “Twin Six” 702 V12 is legendary, although it’s not really all that unusual.
 V12 truck engines were not unheard of in the US and Europe, and the GMC’s 60 degree V6 certainly lent itself to doubling up.
-But it’s acquired an outsized reputation, and is a cult object for certain hot-rodders and bloggers, so let’s give it its 15 minutes of CC fame.
+But it’s acquired an outsized reputation, and is a cult object for certain hot-rodders and lovers of outsized engines, so let’s give it its 15 minutes of CC fame.

 Let’s get the biggest myth out of the way first: these are not two 351 cube V6 “bolted” together.
 The 702 has its own block, but obviously shares many internal components as well as the V6 cylinder heads, valve covers and even intake manifolds and carbs.

-And although they’ve ended up in some wild rods, these engines were a gasoline-powered alternative to the DD two-stroke “Jimmys”, in trucks like this “crackerbox” GMC COE.
-Exactly like the one that stood in front of me with a V12 badge at a red light, on old Hwy 40 outside Baltimore as I was hitch hiking, and then heard take accelerating through its very many gears.
+And although they’ve ended up in some wild rods, these engines were available in the GMC steel tilt cab COE, exactly like the one that stood in front of me with a V12 badge at a red light, on old Hwy 40 outside Baltimore as I was hitch hiking, and then heard accelerating through its very many gears and straight pipes.
 Very memorable indeed.

-Only about 5000 of the V12s were built between 1960 and 1965, and many of them were used as stationary industrial engines, like irrigation pumps, where they ran at full (governed) throttle for weeks on end.
-They effectively helped kill the truly legendary Hall-Scott OHC hemi V12 engines in that role, because the GMC was drastically cheaper (I promise a full history on the Hall-Scott engines this coming winter).
+Only about 5000 of the V12s were built between 1960 and 1965, and many of them were used as stationary industrial engines like irrigation pumps, where they ran at full (governed) throttle for weeks on end.

 The 702 V12 has found its way into a number of “specials” including the Blastolene B702.